30th January 2017 by Jess

 Flavour-wise, the flavour from the vegetable being used carries through and often salt or a herb or spice is added on top for an additional flavour lift.
 A good system is to go for crisps made from vegetables you enjoy.
 Don’t like carrots?
 You probably won’t like carrot crisps!

 The bottom line is, switching fried potato crisps for dried vegetable crisps, you’re giving your body more vitamins and minerals without all the added oils and salt, but still getting that delicious savoury crunch.

-This snack is as simple as it gets - dehydrated beetroot slices with nothing added.
-The dehydration process preserves all the natural flavours and gives it a satisfying crunch, with no added sugar, salt or oil.
+These snacks are as simple as it gets - dehydrated beetroot and carrot slices with nothing added.
+The dehydration process preserves all the natural flavours and gives them a satisfying crunch, with no added sugar, salt or oil.

-Because they are so pure they keep their natural nutrients, including manganese which helps your body release energy, and potassium which helps regulate blood pressure.
+Because they are so pure they keep their natural nutrients.
+Our beetroot crisps are high in manganese which helps your body release energy, and potassium which helps regulate blood pressure.
+Our carrot crisps are high in vitamin K which contributes to the maintenance of normal bones, and vitamin C which helps support the immune system.
 All in all we think they beat a packet of crisps hands down!